See you at the next JOURNEY 18.9.19

 13:00 - 14:00

-Artificial intelligence (AI) will continue to be a major driver of digital transformation in 2019.
-It is affecting business strategy and operations, customer interactions and the workforce itself.
+Artificial Intelligence (AI) will continue to be a major driver of digital transformation in 2019.
+It is affecting business strategies and operations, customer interactions and the workforce itself.
 Enterprises are trying to keep up with the rapid technological advancements by improving their infrastructure and processes to support AI efforts.
-How can organizations enable AI in their business?
+How can organizations incorporate AI in their business?
 What are the main ethics, legal and social issues to consider while implementing AI?
-In this panel we will discuss the rapidly advancing technology of AI and its effect on our life, and we will explore the AI trends that are likely to dominate our future.
+In this panel we will discuss the rapidly advancing technology of AI and its effect on our lives as well as explore the AI trends that are likely to dominate our future.

-Insurance remains an essential societal and business need, but the industry itself is fundamentally changing due to shifts in macroeconomic, social and regulatory trends.
+Insurance remains an essential societal and business need, but the industry itself is fundamentally changing.
 With competitive threats, cost pressures, aging technology and increasing regulatory requirements, the industry is ripe for InsurTech.
-It includes many segments of new technology that are shifting the insurance space and marking the start of a new era.
-What are the tools that are defining the future of InsurTech and what are its strategic priorities?
-You are welcome to join this panel where we will examine the value of InsurTech to its consumers, and discuss how it improves and benefits our life.
+It includes many segments of new technologies that are shifting the insurance space and marking the start of a new era.
+What are the tools and the new business models that are defining the future of InsurTech and what are its strategic priorities?
+You are welcome to join this panel where we will examine the value of InsurTech to its consumers and discuss how it improves and benefits our lives.

 Industrial IOT 4.0

 The IoT industry is an area that varies greatly in technologies, systems and disparate standards of operation.
-Monetization of data collected from networked IoT devices, convergence of multiple disruptive technologies and standards, and network edge processing are among key trends for 2019.
+Monetization of data collected from networked IoT devices, convergence of multiple disruptive technologies and standards as well as network edge processing are among key trends for 2019.
 What should we take into consideration while implementing IoT in our industry?
-You are welcome to join this panel, where we will take a look at the global industrial IoT landscape by assessing the current state of industrial IoT adoption worldwide, and we will discuss if and how the industrial IoT has the potential to drive new revenue with new business models.
+You are welcome to join this panel, where we will take a look at the global industrial IoT landscape by assessing the current state of industrial IoT adoption worldwide, and we will discuss if the industrial IoT has the potential to drive new revenue with new business models.

 The area of cybersecurity is expanding towards new frontiers and technologies as the potential attack surface grows.
 With increased use and presence of technology, cyber threats are more relevant than ever.
 Israel is one of the leaders in innovation and solutions featured by the international cyber community, which meets diverse challenges for a wide range of sectors.
-How are new markets for cyber security solutions being created?
-What motivates these new markets and what are the obstacles for new cyber security solutions at the front of technology?
-In this panel, we will discuss the constantly developing Israeli cyber, their answer to the new threats and challenges.
+What motivates new markets to find cybersecurity solutions and what creates opportunities for disruption in existing markets?
+What is the role of startups when coping with new threats and new areas of technology and how do legacy cybersecurity vendors view that?
+How is the industry moving forward in innovation with both legacy vendors and startups?
+How do customers view the inflation of startups offering new solutions and how do they view legacy vendors whose solutions may have a hard time keeping up with the pace of the threat?
+In this panel, we will discuss the constantly developing Israeli cyber, their solution to the new threats and challenges as well as the different views concerning the industry and the market.

 The consumer dilemma